Preetz Model 65: Australia

 The Model 65 has been banned for sale or ownership in Australia for two reasons.
 First, because it can be configured to resemble a Thompson submachine gun, which is banned under Australian law.
 Second, because it has been said its action can be modified to fire in full automatic mode.

 Canada

 Some Model 65s were imported to Canada as light sporting rifles in the late 1960s.

+Netherlands

+Model 65s were used by South Moluccan militants during the 1977 Dutch train hijacking.
+Hostage-taker Hansina Uktolseja, who was shot during the Dutch Marine rescue attempt was famously photographed carrying a Model 65.

 Northern Ireland

-Model 65s were smuggled in by the Irish Republican Army in 1974.It has been alleged that they modified these carbines so they would fire full-auto.
+Model 65s were smuggled in by the Irish Republican Army in 1974.
+It has been alleged that they modified these carbines so they would fire full-auto.

 Philippines

 The Philippines Constabulary is said to have purchased a quantity of Model 65s for use by its officers in the late 1960s.